dearsaturn/musix_match_api/README.md

 An example of the early stages of writing an api wrapper for Musix Match in Ruby.
 Intentionally left incomplete.
 For more information on their API, see https://developer.musixmatch.com/documentation/api-methods.

-An API Key is required to make use of this code, so, head over to [https://developer.musixmatch.com](the developer site) to get one (it's free).
+An API Key is required to make use of this code, so, head over to [the developer site](https://developer.musixmatch.com) to get one (it's free).